Original Birth Certificates. Mississippi is a Restricted State. Release of an adult adopted person’s own original birth record requires a court order.

 Nuts!
 It is against the law in Mississippi for one birthparent to reveal the identity of another birthparent.
 An unlawful disclosure may result in civil liability, though the details of such liability is not specified.

 Adult Adoption.
 Mississippi law provides for adoption of adults.
 The state’s adoption law related to who may be adopted provides that “the word ‘child’ . . . shall be construed to refer to the person to be adopted, though an adult.”
+The court may also waive any requirements that may be applicable only to adoptions of minor children.

 Mississippi Law: Vital Records and Birth Certificates